AO-StreetArt/CLyman/README.md

 The current recommended deployment for production is to build from source and scale manually.
 However, rather than deploying a Couchbase Server & Redis Server locally beside CLyman, we should be connecting to a Couchbase Cluster & Redis Cluster on separate nodes.

 Based on testing & evaluation, recommended deployment may change to go through Docker Images currently in development.

+# Acknowledgements
+Much of the codebase for CLyman is built upon the works of others.
+In this section I will try to give credit where credit is due:
+* René Nyffenegger - Base64 Decoding Methods